sarubhai/aws-big-data-analytics/README.md

 - terraform plan
 - terraform apply -auto-approve -refresh=false
 - Finally browse the AWS Management Console and explore the other services.

+### OpenVPN Access Server

+- Login to openvpn_access_server_ip with user as openvpn & vpn_admin_password
+- Download the VPN connection profile
+- Download & use OpenVPN client to connect to AWS VPC.

 ### Destroy Resources